A Red Cross aid worker caring for a baby in a field hospital.

 Do I need to pay the invoice I received in the post?

-Do I need to return the products?
+Do I need to return the delivery?

 The Finnish Red Cross is committed to protecting the privacy of its clients.
 We value your trust.